 Get The Daily Illini in your inbox!

-In between tournaments her junior year, Illinois began its recruitment of Ibanez, before she committed to basketball in her senior season.
-Ultimately, the legacy of the nation’s first wheelchair basketball program and coaching experience lured Ibanez to Champaign, choosing to play for two-time Paralympic gold medalist Stephanie Wheeler.
+In between tournaments her junior year, Illinois began its recruitment of Ibanez.
+She eventually committed during her senior season.
+Ultimately, the legacy of the nation’s first wheelchair basketball program and coaching experience lured Ibanez to Champaign, when she decided to play for two-time Paralympic gold medalist Stephanie Wheeler.

 Once in school, Ibanez lived the full student-athlete experience.
 The struggles of managing classwork due to absences for games/practices and an uptick in competition were stark differences from high school, but she has adapted to the hectic environment after six years on campus.